apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - Automatic deployment of the whole platform where you don't need to take care about almost any prerequisites
 - Common Global CA used to sign all certificates so there is only one certificate you need to trust in you local machine to trust all URLs of the whole platform
 - Trusted certificate in browser also enable you to save passwords
-- Wherever possible a common admin user *cpadmin* with simple password is used so you don't need to remember credentials when you want to access the platform (convenience also comes with responsibility - so you don't want to expose your platform to whole world)
+- Wherever possible a common admin user *cpadmin* with password adjustable password is used so you don't need to remember multiple credentials when you want to access the platform (convenience also comes with responsibility - so you don't want to expose your platform to whole world)
-- The whole platform is running on containers so you don't need to manually prepare anything on traditional VMs and take care of it including required prerequisites
+- The whole platform is running on containers so you don't need to manually prepare anything on traditional VMs and take care of them including required prerequisites
 - Many otherwise manual post-deployment steps have been automated
 - Pre integrated and automatically connected extras are deployed in the platform for easier access/management/troubleshooting
 - You have a working starting Enterprise deployment which you can use as a reference for further custom deployments